JariPii/storaid-inlmn-2/README.md

 # Assignment 2 at Ec Utbildning

 This is the second assigment we got.
-It a page where we are to create reusable components and create the page from a figma file.
+It's a page where we are to create reusable components and create the page from a figma file.

 <hr>